 The UE assumes that the following parameters for each DL PRS resource(s) are configured via higher layer parameters NR-DL-PRS-PositioningFrequencyLayer, NR-DL-PRS-ResourceSet and NR-DL-PRS-Resource.

-A positioning frequency layer is configured by NR-DL-PRS-PositioningFrequencyLayer, consists of one or more DL PRS resource sets and it is defined by:
+A DL PRS positioning frequency layer is configured by NR-DL-PRS-PositioningFrequencyLayer, consists of one or more DL PRS resource sets and it is defined by:

 - dl-PRS-SubcarrierSpacing defines the subcarrier spacing for the DL PRS resource.
 All DL PRS resources and DL PRS resource sets in the same DL PRS positioning frequency layer have the same value of dl-PRS-SubcarrierSpacing.
 The supported values of dl-PRS-SubcarrierSpacing are given in Table 4.2-1 of [4, TS38.211], excluding the value of 240kHz.